Ibanez TS9 VS TS808

 Yes (JRC4558D IC chip)

-You might also notice the power connectors are different, with a 9V AC for the TS9 and the DC negative center for the TS808.
+The power connectors are the same with a 9V DC for the TS9 and the DC negative center for the TS808.
 If you buy the 808 you've got to make sure you have a negative center DC power supply that can run it.
 Putting a battery in that metal chassis is a pain.

 The resulting tone differences - while noticeable - are still subtle.
 With a similar feature set, both pedals create a warm, amp-driven overdrive that fits well in a blues or classic rock context, or even just for boosting a simple clean tone to break it up a little.